 Emerging Titles

 Several newer games are establishing competitive scenes.
 Marvel Rivals has attracted significant investment from organizations.
 The fighting game community continues to thrive around Street Fighter 6 and Tekken 8.
 Mobile esports, led by titles like Mobile Legends and Honor of Kings, dominate the Asian market with audiences that dwarf many PC titles.
+For more on this, see How Streaming Changed the Music Industry Forever.

 The Life of a Pro Player

 Being a professional esports athlete is far more demanding than outsiders realize.
 Top teams operate with the rigor of traditional sports organizations.
+For more on this, see ASEAN Nations Strengthen Regional Cooperation Agreement.

 A typical day for a professional League of Legends player: